Major: Baking & Pastry Arts

 Alison looks back fondly on the CIA and uses lessons learned in the kitchens and classrooms on a daily basis.
 “One of the greatest lessons was how to work with a variety of personalities and ages from different backgrounds in a fast-paced environment,” she explains.
 “It’s like real life work experience.
 I was a group leader and it wasn’t always easy; I wasn’t always well-liked.
 For most of my career I worked alone, but I now have a staff and that experience I gained at the CIA is something I use every day.”

 On top of that valuable experience, Alison has also benefited from the CIA’s stellar reputation in the industry.
 “I feel like having the CIA on your résumé really makes a difference.
 People are impressed when you tell them you went there.
 I made the best friends that I’m still in contact with from all over the place and from all different walks of life.
 As a CIA graduate, if you stick with it, you can live out your dreams.”

 Alison is busy living out her dreams and feels passionately about giving back.
 She volunteers for the Ovarian Cancer National Alliance’s annual Women Chefs Turn up the Heat event, Share Our Strength Taste of the Nation, The Heart of America Foundation, The National Breast Cancer Foundation, and the DC Farm to School Network.
-She has also been nominated for a 2012 Rammy, a DC area restaurant award, for outstanding pastry chef and will create desserts for the James Beard Foundation Best of DC dinner.
+The Restaurant Association of Metropolitan Washingtonian nominated Allison as pastry chef of the year for 2012 and again in 2013.

 It’s a good thing Alison decided to follow her heart—it led her to an amazing career doing what she loves.